 Connecticut Mortgages Overview

-Connecticut has a rich history with the homes to match.
-From colonial New Haven estates to Litchfield farmhouses, prices in Connecticut are going to be higher on average than the rest of the country.
-The average home goes for $244,775, which is more expensive than the nation’s average of $229,737, according to Zillow.
+Connecticut has a rich history, which the housing stock mirrors.
+From colonial New Haven estates to Litchfield farm houses, there is a wide assortment of homes to choose from.
+In general, prices in Connecticut are going to be higher than the rest of the country.
+The median home value is $280,700, which is more expensive than the nation’s median of $240,500.